 - Gibraltar, Shielded Fortress - Can toggle a gun shield to block incoming fire while aiming down the sights.
 His Tactical Ability (Dome of Protection) deploys a dome-shield that blocks all gunfire while granting faster use of healing items.
 His Ultimate Ability (Defensive Bombardment) deploys a beacon that calls in a damaging smoke-filled mortar strike.
 Unlocked from the start.

-- Wattson, Static Defender - Can fully charge her Ultimate Ability with one Ultimate Accelerant.
+- Wattson, Static Defender - Can fully charge her Ultimate Ability with one Ultimate Accelerant, and can carry two Ultimate Accelerants in one inventory slot.
 Her Tactical Ability (Perimeter Security) deploys interconnected poles that forms a fence of electricity, damaging and slowing enemies that walk through it.
-Her Ultimate Ability (Interception Pylon), deploys a pylon that destroys incoming ordinance, repairs shields, and hasten her Tactical Ability recharge.
+Her Ultimate Ability (Interception Pylon), deploys a temporary pylon that destroys incoming ordinance, repairs shields, and hasten her Tactical Ability recharge.
 Added on July 2, 2019.

-- Lifeline, Combat Medic - Reviving fallen squadmates instead deploys a drone that revives them automatically (while deploying a front-facing shield wall).
+- Lifeline, Combat Medic - Reviving fallen squadmates instead deploys a drone that revives them automatically (while deploying a front-facing shield wall), although she reverts back to normal reviving if the drone is in use.
 Can open a hidden compartment of rarer blue-colored Supply Bins.
 Her Tactical Ability (D.O.C.
 Heal Drone) deploys a drone that slowly heals nearby players.
 Her Ultimate Ability (Care Package) deploys a supply-filled drop pod from orbit.
 Unlocked from the start.

 - Loba, Translocating Thief - Automatically detects nearby ground loot (of Epic and Legendary tiers) through walls.
 Her Tactical Ability (Burglar's Best Friend) allows her to throw a jump drive bracelet which she then uses to teleport.
 Her Ultimate Ability (Black Market Boutique) deploys a device that anyone (friend or foe) can use to teleport any two nearby loot to their inventory.
 Added on May 12, 2020.

 - Bloodhound, Technological Tracker - Automatically detects recent clues left behind from enemies (such as footsteps and blood residue).
 Their Tactical Ability (Eye of the Allfather) briefly reveals enemies in close proximity through walls.
-Their Ultimate Ability (Beast of the Hunt) temporarily grants them enhanced movement speed, improved clue detection, and Threat Vision.
+Their Ultimate Ability (Beast of the Hunt) temporarily grants them enhanced movement speed, improved clue detection, faster Tactical Ability cooldown, and Threat Vision.
+His Ultimate can be extended through knockdowns and kills.
 Unlocked from the start.

 - Crypto, Surveillance Expert - His Tactical Ability (Surveillance Drone) deploys an aerial drone that is remotely-controlled through its on-board camera (leaving himself vulnerable).
-The drone can be used to mark enemies for teammates, manipulate doors and chests, and receive deceased teammates' banners.
-His Ultimate Ability (Drone EMP) detonates the drone with a powerful EMP blast, damaging shields of nearby enemies (temporarily slowing them down in the process) and destroying enemy electronic gadgets.
+The drone can be used to mark enemies for teammates, manipulate doors and chests, receive deceased teammates' banners, and remotely use both Survey and Respawn Beacons.
+His Ultimate Ability (Drone EMP) detonates the drone with a powerful EMP blast, damaging shields of nearby enemies (temporarily slowing everybody down in the process) and destroying enemy electronic gadgets.
 Added on October 1, 2019.

 - DUMMIE, Disposable Hero - Training dummy that is only playable in the time-limited "DUMMIE's Big Day" game mode.
 Randomly-colored, has no voice lines, and cannot be customized.
 Their Tactical Ability (Loot Spawner), summons a random loot item in front of them.
 Their Ultimate Ability (Panic Button), either spawns a group of decoys, a big cluster of loot, or a blast that heals all players nearby.